BCI83/CPX-Setup-Python/README.md

 A script to automate the setup of CPXs

-Place all files on the Cloud Connecteor VM
+Place all files on the Cloud Connector VM

 Make the setup-setup.sh file executable and then run it (this makes the other script files executable and moves them to their correct locations)